SJ23 Tech Tip E02. (Updated 2021-08-10) Bob Schimmel & Randy Cook

 - The combination of solder and heat shrink creates a moisture and gas proof sealed connection that is unlikely to fail in your life time.
 Remember corrosion is slow combustion.
 Combustion requires fuel (copper), oxygen (air) and a catalyst (water) to start the reaction.
 Eliminate one of the three and the combustion is stopped!
 While it is recommended to use tinned copper wire on a boat to prevent corrosion, on Panache I was forced to repair a hybrid of existing wires.
 For this reason I gave all my low current exposed copper wires the "Liquid Tape" and sealed heat shrink treatment.
 I also applied a light coat of silicon grease (synthetic is OK too) over the exposed connection portion of each #2 power terminal and a drop of ATF on each spade terminal to prevent corrosion.
 To date I have experienced no failure.

 All wires that leave the power panel must be secured against movement with lots of tie downs.
-It goes without explanation that they must be installed in a high area so they stay dry.
+It goes without explanation they must be installed in a high area so they stay dry.
 Use Velcro straps to bundle the wires together.
 Tie-raps are fine on a panel where no movement is expected but on a cable harness in a boat they can cut through the insulation exposing the copper to corrosion or an electrical short.
-Using Velcro ensures long life of the insulation.
-A Velcro strap also has the advantage of being field serviceable.
+Using soft Velcro ensures long life of the insulation.
+A Velcro strap also has the advantage of being field serviceable without tools.
 Bundle the wires loosely.
 Twist the wires around each other in the vicinity of the compass.
-It breaks up the magnetic field.
+This breaks up the magnetic field.
 If a bundle of wires has to go through a bulkhead then install a rubber grommet in the hole to protect the wire against chafe on a sharp edge.

 • For battery distribution (+12VDC) use red insulated wire (or black wire with red ends).